wuza8/wuza8/README.md

 ## Hi there 👋

-I'm engineer, who's strongly interested in AI and new technologies :robot:
+I'm engineer, who's strongly interested in WebDev, AI and new technologies :robot:

 - 🔭 I’m currently working on my shop engine called "ZEUC" which uses C# and .NET framework.
 - 🌱 I’m currently learning .NET, Laravel 12 and LangChain